mispellingworlds/mispellingworlds.github.io/_posts/2022-04-05-penguin-rituals.md

     <img src="/assets/images/4/ss.png" class="imgBorder" style="margin:auto; max-width:100%" alt="Title Screen of the Game">
 </div>

-The last few days have been crazy. <a href="https://en.wikipedia.org/wiki/Ludum_Dare">Ludum Dare</a> is a great excuse to put everything else on hold and, for a couple of days, concentrate on <i>one</i> particular goal: making a game & sharing it with others.
+The last few days have been crazy. <a href="https://en.wikipedia.org/wiki/Ludum_Dare" class="redlink">Ludum Dare</a> is a great excuse to put everything else on hold and, for a couple of days, concentrate on <i>one</i> particular goal: making a game & sharing it with others.
 Part of why it's so intense is that everything happens quickly, the decisions, the programming, the testing; the outside world kinda stops existing for a while.
 The thing is: when it all ends, it's so, so satisfying.
 You have a finished packaged experience in your hands, and you actively contributed to it creation.
 <br>
 <br>
 This time around I am really happy with the output.
 I had some friends team up with me and they helped me along the way, so I only had to do the coding, the art and the story.
-Having someone take care of the audio and music saved me a lot of time, and their contribution was amazing too! <a href="https://mmisspelling.itch.io/penguin-rituals"><u>Here's a link</u></a> if you want to check the game out and <a href="https://ldjam.com/events/ludum-dare/50/penguin-rituals"><u>here</u></a>'s the Ludum Dare page.
+Having someone take care of the audio and music saved me a lot of time, and their contribution was amazing too! <a href="https://mmisspelling.itch.io/penguin-rituals" class="redlink">Here's a link</a> if you want to check the game out and <a href="https://ldjam.com/events/ludum-dare/50/penguin-rituals" class="redlink">here</a>'s the Ludum Dare page.
 <br><br>
 Some takeaways from my experience: